Takkay Ki Ayegi Baraat

-Takkay ki Ayegi Baraat is a Pakistani comedy-drama that aired on Geo TV from June 2011 to October 2011.
+Takkay ki Ayegi Baraat is a Pakistani comedy-drama that aired on Geo TV from June to October 2011.
 The third instalment of its kind, it is a continuation of the hit Dolly ki Ayegi Baraat in the Evernew's popular storyline of Kis Ki Ayegi Baraat.
 The show includes most of the characters from Dolly ki Ayegi Baraat, and focuses on the story of Mustaq a.k.a.
 Takkay and Sila's friend Sukena.
-Takkay ki Ayegi Baraat is written by Vasay Chaudry who had co written the previous serial as well.
+Takkay ki Ayegi Baraat is written by Vasay Chaudhry who had co-written the previous serial as well.
 The character of Sila, previously played by Sarwat Gilani and Ayesha Omar in the first and second serials respectively, is played by Alishba Yousuf.
 This is the third time the character of Sila has been played by a different actress.
-And the character of Azar (played by Hassan Niazi in the previous two serials) is now played by Ahsan Khan.
+The character of Azar (played by Hassan Niazi in the previous two serials) was played by Ahsan Khan in this instalment of the serial.

 Plot

 Set around three months after Nabeel & Dolly's marriage.
 Sukki and Mushtaq have taken their relationship further and now have confessed to their parents to arrange their marriage.
-However things are not gone be as easy as they thought as sukki’s mom has kept a condition that quiet impossible for Mushtaq and his family to accept.
+However things are not going to be as easy as they thought as sukki’s mom has kept a condition that is quite impossible for Mushtaq and his family to accept.
 Mustaq's legitimate education certificate.

 Meanwhile, Faraz is on search of someone to finance his directional debut feature film, and the only guy he finds, wants to marry Rabia's mom.Rabia’s mom and Sila try to convince Rabia to forget an event from her past.
 While Azar suffers from finding his job after losing his job when his boss fired him for not doing the wrong thing,Vicky needs to decide what he wants to do with his life & what are his feelings for Laila.
 In the end everything goes well and Mushtaq and Sukki are married happily.